 The FSMA will not itself process your Data outside the European Economic Area (EEA).

 Service providers who work for the FSMA may process your Data outside the EEA (for example in the United States).
-Where this is the case, the FSMA ensures that the service provider enters into a contract with the FSMA and that the level of protection is guaranteed, for example by way of a decision of the European Commission determining that a third country provides an adequate level of protection (Article 45 of the GDPR), by way of certification of the data importer under the EU-US Privacy Shield (Article 45 of the GDPR), by way of standard data-protection clauses adopted by the European Commission and entered into by the parties for the purpose of processing data outside the EEA (Article 46 of the GDPR) or by way of another legal instrument that provides appropriate guarantees.
+Where this is the case, the FSMA ensures that the service provider enters into a contract with the FSMA and that the level of protection is guaranteed, for example by way of a decision of the European Commission determining that a third country provides an adequate level of protection (Article 45 of the GDPR), by way of standard data-protection clauses adopted by the European Commission and entered into by the parties for the purpose of processing data outside the EEA (Article 46 of the GDPR) or by way of another legal instrument that provides appropriate guarantees.

 The FSMA may, as part of its public-interest tasks and of the exercise of public authority, and within the limits provided for by Articles 74 and 75 of the Law of 2 August 2002, exchange personal data with a financial supervisory authority of a country outside the EEA (hereafter ‘third country’) for purposes of international cooperation.
 Where this is the case, the FSMA ensures that: